 In the wise words of parent educator, Janet Lansbury, the message that children need to hear from adults when they are in a state of distress is: “We are here to help when you are out of control and we see the discomfort behind your behavior.”
 So instead of assuming that a child is seeking negative attention, say to yourself “Pay attention!” and work to discover what has triggered that child into distress.
 And most importantly, use the child’s behavior as a guide to find out what he or she needs from you relationally at that moment.

-I provide a roadmap for this lens shift for parents, educators and other providers in my upcoming book Beyond Behaviors: Using Brain Science and Compassion to Understand and Solve Children’s Behavioral Challenges.
+Update May 2019: I provide a roadmap for this lens shift for parents, educators and other providers in my new book Beyond Behaviors: Using Brain Science and Compassion to Understand and Solve Children’s Behavioral Challenges.

-Stay tuned for updates about the shifting sands of how we define behavioral challenges, by signing up for our newsletter at the bottom of this page.
+Stay tuned for updates about an online training based on the book by signing up for our newsletter at the bottom of this page.